-Bologna, the seventh largest city in Italy and capital of the Emilia-Romagna region, was recently named as one of the top three smart cities in the country.
+Bologna, the seventh-largest city in Italy and capital of the Emilia-Romagna region, was recently named as one of the top three smart cities in the country.
 The city was praised for its decisions and actions to "bring together the quality of the environment, welfare policies and territorial innovation in an overall balance."
 This smart city portrait provides a summary of Bologna's strategy and vision of a citizen-centric collaborative future.

 The Force of a Collaborative Persona

 When it comes to citizen-inspired innovation, cities often face a problem.
-The problem is that outdated regulations and inflexible rules become barriers when citizens wish to improve a local park, increase pedestrian safety or make other changes in their community—even when such changes increase quality of life.
-However, the city of Bologna recognized opportunities to collaborate with citizens and improve neighborhoods and urban spaces.
+The problem is that outdated regulations and inflexible rules become barriers when citizens wish to improve a local park, increase pedestrian safety or make other changes in their community—even when such changes increase the quality of life.
+However, the city of Bologna recognized opportunities to collaborate with citizens and improve neighbourhoods and urban spaces.

 Many of the most welcoming spaces in Bologna are its piazzas, some of them offering views of renaissance architecture and medieval towers.
 While sitting in a piazza on a sunny day, the buzz of conversation and energy of urban life is pervasive.
 The city's piazzas—and other gathering places which foster social interaction and a sense of belonging—offer a glimpse of Bologna's fabric of life and its collaborative persona.
-This persona, signifying a creative and communal force , prompted Bologna to establish a Regulation for the Care and Regeneration of the Urban Commons.
+This persona, signifying a creative and communal force, prompted Bologna to establish a Regulation for the Care and Regeneration of the Urban Commons.
 The regulation is an innovative legal framework providing new methods for citizens to contribute to their city.
-It encourages co-governance measures such as creation of "collaboration pacts, community cooperatives and neighborhood foundations" and promotes citizen-driven innovation and collaborative problem-solving.
+It encourages co-governance measures such as the creation of "collaboration pacts, community cooperatives and neighbourhood foundations" and promotes citizen-driven innovation and collaborative problem-solving.

 As described in a study from the World Economic Forum, such urban collaboration involves the concept of a "co-city protocol" in which knowledge and other urban resources are managed through public-private-community partnerships.
 The partnerships address urgent challenges and involve cooperation among citizens, government, local businesses, civic groups, associations and learning institutions.
 The objective is urban transformation, accomplished by cultivating a legal and political ecosystem for shared urban governance.